goatshriek/stumpless/docs/examples/sqlite3/README.md

 SQLite targets provide a way to send logs into a SQLite database, if you'd like to store your logs there.
-A structured database provides a convenient place to store data like logs, as well as a way to perform searches without setting up a more complex sotrage and indexing system.
+A structured database provides a convenient place to store data like logs, as well as a way to perform searches without setting up a more complex storage and indexing system.

 You can work with SQLite databases at three levels of abstraction in Stumpless, each providing more control but requiring more effort in return.
-We'll go through each option here in order of increasing complexity
+We'll go through each option in order of increasing complexity.

 # The `logs` Table
 In the most basic SQLite target, logs are put into a table with the name given in `STUMPLESS_DEFAULT_SQLITE3_TABLE_NAME_STRING`, which defaults to `logs`.
 If you open a target and immediately send an entry to it, this is the table that it will go into.
-If the database doesn't exist, Stumpless will ask SQLite to create it first.
+If the database doesn't exist, Stumpless can ask SQLite to create it first.

 The entry will be added using the insert statement given by